 They take minutes to prepare, super healthy and are packed with flavor!

-My husband thinks these zucchini noodles taste like Thai food.
-It may be the spicy ground red pepper flakes he adds.
+My husband thinks these noodles taste like Thai food.
+It may be the spicy ground red pepper flakes he adds in.

 Super healthy zucchini noodles with a vegan cashew based creamy tomato sauce.
 Healthy comfort food!